Executive Summary

 o Documenting changes in vitamin composition of fruits and vegetables following irradiation with up to 1 kGy

-o Considering the dietary implications of any reduction in vitamin levels following phytosanitary doses of irradiation (up to 1 kGy).
+o Considering the dietary implications of any reduction in vitamin levels following phytosanitary doses of irradiation (up to 1 kGy). - make recommendations to amend data requirements for irradiation of fruits and vegetables.

 Extensive natural variation occurs in the nutrient composition of individual fruit and vegetable types.
 The main sources of variation are cultivar, season, growing location and degree of ripeness.
 Post-harvest storage and processing also affect nutrient composition.
 Fruits and vegetables are rich sources of vitamin C and carotenes.
 Substantial data documents the natural variation in levels of these nutrients, with differences of more than ten-fold being common between cultivars.